thekosmonauten-hub/FracturedConcord/Archive/Documentation/MasterChecklist.md

 - [x] Implement Stagger system (meter, threshold, stun on fill, guard protection, energy costs for enemy actions)
 - [ ] Test and verify stagger system: confirm stagger values display correctly, guard reduces stagger by 50%, enemies/player skip turns when staggered, stagger bars update properly
 - [x] Fix Vulnerability debuff: enemies now take 20% more damage and the debuff is consumed after one damage instance
+- [x] Sometime during combat, the discard or drawpile is cleared, leaving the player with very few cards at wave 4-5.
+(Duplicate cards in discard caused the card to be destroyed instead of discarded)

 ## Combat Effects
 - [ ] Implement Curses